uwmadisoncals/cals-main-plugins/warm-cache/readme.txt

 Added: Toggle flush settings

 = 1.9.1 =
-Added: Transient check for correct syntax of sitemap<br>
+Added: Transient check for correct syntax of sitemap
-Added: Admin notices when sitemap is not present or currupt<br>
+Added: Admin notices when sitemap is not present or currupt

 = 1.9 =
 Changed: Better handling of pre-checks<br>